Exarkuniv/RetroPie-Extra/README.md

 **Starting 1-3-25 RetroPie version 4.8.9 or higher is needed**

+**I have not tested any of these on Trixie.
+Till i do, you are on your own.
+I have not have answers for you**

 This needed since the RetroPie helpers that will now being used will not work on older versions of RetroPie

 And no I will not be working on ways to make it work with all versions, Please dont ask and if issues are opened and you are using a old version.
 They will just be closed